nomeata/haskell-via-sokoban/01ex-intro.md

 complex functions.
 Don’t repeat yourself: write one function for each logical task, and reuse functions as necessary.

-In thes exercises, you will be creating lots of drawing and animations.
-The exercises will describe what you have to do, and maybe give an (simple) example, but you are alway welcome to make it prettier and more shiny.
+In these exercises, you will be creating lots of drawing and animations.
+The exercises will describe what you have to do, and maybe give an (simple) example, but you are always welcome to make it prettier and more shiny.
 This is all good as long as you do not *simplify* the task this way, or make the code too convoluted.
 Extra effort in that direction contributes towards your participation score.